fusioncharts/dev_centre_docs/getting-started/react-native/your-first-chart-using-react-native.md

 ## Create your first chart

-Let's create a Column 2D chart using the react-fusioncharts component showing the "Countries With Most Oil Reserves".
+Let's create a Column 2D chart using the react-native-fusioncharts component showing the "Countries With Most Oil Reserves".

 > FusionCharts Suite has 95+ chart types for you to explore.
 Find the complete list of chart types [here](https://www.fusioncharts.com/dev/chart-guide/list-of-charts).